Skip to Content

 • Next, turn on the lowest cold tap, or the cold faucet located nearest their water meter and main water shut off valve.

-• Then, let the water run for 20 minutes or until it runs clear.
+• Then, let the water run for 10 to 20 minutes or until it runs clear.

 • Finally, rinse aerators as needed and place back on their taps.